What “Somatic” Means and Why You’d Want to Know

 Trauma Disrupts the Balance and Stability

-When survival is threatened, trauma happens when the actions you take to protect yourself aren’t enough to keep you safe.
-With this in mind, my next post highlights three main defenses your mind-body has against threats to its survival.
-All three involve a dramatic reduction in your ability to perceive sensation.
+If survival is threatened, trauma happens when the actions you take to protect yourself aren’t enough to keep you safe.
+With this in mind, my next post highlights the main defenses your mind-body has against threats to its survival.
+All of them involve a dramatic reduction in your ability to perceive and process sensation.
 Now that you know how essential that ability is, you can imagine the kind of internal chaos this creates.

 Summary